kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
+- Adopt or resolve any local features or issues introduced in tool-specific forks
+- Make the usage of the new SIG API as mandatory for tools already using the current version of the PolicyReport API

 ## Proposal